-Merritt Tree Collard plants get 4-10 feet high with a strong, central, woody trunk.
-They should be planted 3-4 feet apart.
-The plants in our nursery beds are now four years old.
+Merritt Tree Collards will likely bloom in their second or third year.
+Let them flower and set some seeds before removing the flower stalks.
 After flowering and setting seed in the spring, they return to vigorous vegetative growth.
 You can still harvest Merritt leaves while it is blooming or seeding.
 The leaves on our plants can measure over 2 ft long and weigh up to 1/2 a pound.
 The greens are delicious and are perhaps more mild in flavor than Purple Tree Collards.